- Speaker #0

 - Speaker #3

-No, thank you, dear Mira.
+Oh no, thank you dear.
 I want to show you something.
 Will you come with me?
+Of course, let's go.

 - Speaker #1

-There was something gentle but insistent in her voice.
-Mira hesitated only a moment before nodding.
-She was grateful for Eden's presence, even if she wasn't sure where they were going.
+Mira was grateful for Eden's presence, even if she wasn't sure where they were going.

 - Speaker #3